microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 - `9.0.0-alpha.17` -> breaking change from `alpha.16`
 - `9.0.0-alpha.30`

-Any version greater than the current is matched, there is no way of communicating compatibility with prerelease versions.
+Any version greater than the current is matched, there is no way of communicating breaking changes with prerelease versions.
 You can test this for yourself [on the official npm semver calculator](https://semver.npmjs.com/).

 All Fluent v9 packages are currently released with a prerelease tag.
 There is no possible way of knowing